PetrStadnik/text_and_speech_emotion_recognition_bac/README.md

-# text and speech emotion recognition
+# Text and speech emotion recognition
 ## Bachelor thesis
 Scripts and classes used for testing models for speech and text emotion recognition introduced in my bachelor thesis